 The SEC’s complaint against Tesla stems from a lack of controls in place to ensure the content of Musk’s tweets met SEC disclosure standards and a lack of processes to reasonably ensure that the statements themselves within the tweets were true.

-The Consequences for Lack of Oversight Can Be Severe
+The Consequences of Lack of Oversight Can Be Severe

 As the result of “misleading” social media statements, Tesla stock jumped approximately 7 percent on that day specifically — the statements also led to substantial disruption of the markets in the following days.